MeBoussaid/dior-secret-collection/README.md

 - unit tests
 - remove unused imports and test components
 - fixe the tsx issues in console
-- handleResize in one "helpers" file
+- 'handleResize' in one "helpers" file
 <!-- -------------------------- -->